richafnu/Viva/Viva/glint/setup/questions-setup.md

 # Viva Glint Questions setup

-As a Microsoft Viva Glint Administrator, use the Questions section of a survey to select and reorder survey items, modify survey introduction and thank you messages, and add optional features like targeting, display logic, and sections.
-Use your [Holistic Vision and Strategy Discovery Workbook](customize-program.md#use-the-holistic-listening-vision-and-strategy-discovery-workbook) and your [Deployment guide survey tab](/viva/glint/introduction-viva-glint#deploy-viva-glint-and-launch-a-survey) as guides to set up survey items.
+As a Microsoft Viva Glint Administrator, use the Questions section to manage survey items, modify introduction and thank you messages, and add optional features like targeting, display logic, and sections.
+To set up survey items, use information from your [Holistic Vision and Strategy Discovery Workbook](customize-program.md#use-the-holistic-listening-vision-and-strategy-discovery-workbook) and your [Deployment guide survey tab](/viva/glint/introduction-viva-glint#deploy-viva-glint-and-launch-a-survey) as a guide.

 > [!NOTE]
 > The term **item** refers to any *question or statement* posed to a survey taker.